Dewaszmi/ai-battleship/README.md

 - **--allow-repeated-shots** (boolean 0/1, default = 0) - first difficulty setting, indicates whether the agent (and the player) can target the same tile multiple times.

-- **--mark-sunk-neighbors** (boolean 0/1, default = 0) - second difficulty setting, indicates whether the tiles surrounding the sunk ships are automatically marked as empty / misses
+- **--mark-sunk-neighbors** (boolean 0/1, default = 0) - second difficulty setting, indicates whether the tiles surrounding the sunk ships are automatically marked as empty / misses.

 **Training the agent:**